-This recipe teaches you how to make the perfect ratatouille, a traditional dish hailing from the French countryside.
+This vegan ratatouille recipe teaches you how to make a vegan version of a traditional dish from the French countryside.
+It's both beautiful and delicious––perfect for dinner parties!
 The way that the vegetables are arranged gives this savory dish a colorful appearance, but it also ensures that you'll find different flavors in every bite.
-It's best served on its own, or with a side of bread to get every last bit of sauce.
+This vegan ratatouille is best served on its own, or with a side of bread to get every last bit of sauce.

 How to Make Perfect Ratatouille [Vegan]